Italy’s Tuscany & Umbria: Art & Architecture Tour

 Day 2Arrive in Florence

-Day 3Explore Florence - Galleria degli Uffizi
+Day 3Explore Florence , Galleria degli Uffizi

 Next, we peek at the Vasari Corridor, built on the order of Grand Duke Cosimo de’ Medici so that he could pass from the palace to his government offices without being exposed to the threat of the public.

 Move on to Brunelleschi’s Ospedale degli Innocenti.
-More than an architectural milestone, within this structure infants and children have been cared for for more than five centuries.
+More than an architectural milestone, within this structure, infants and children have been cared for for more than five centuries.
 This evening dinner is on our own.
 (B/L)

 Day 4Explore Florence

 We continue our explorations of Florence today at the Piazza della Signoria with a visit to the Galleria dell’Accademia, where we take in Michelangelo’s David along with many other impressive Renaissance sculptures and paintings.
-Next it’s on to the Basilica di Santa Croce.
-The largest Franciscan church in the world, it is also the burial place of many illustrious Italians including Michelangelo, Galileo and Machiavelli.
+Next, it’s on to the Basilica di Santa Croce.
+The largest Franciscan church in the world, it is also the burial place of many illustrious Italians including Michelangelo, Galileo, and Machiavelli.
 Next, examine the many historical layers of the Cattedrale di Santa Maria del Fiore.
 Originally begun in the 13th century in the Gothic style of Arnolfo di Cambio, the structure was not completed until the 15th century with the placement of the dome engineered by Brunelleschi.
 The façade, however, was decorated during the Gothic revival of the 19th century.
-Also view the Battistero di San Giovanni and the Campanile di Giotto.
+Also, view the Battistero di San Giovanni and the Campanile di Giotto.
 These three structures make up a UNESCO World Heritage Site.
-Continue on to the Loggia del Bigallo a late Gothic structure built in the mid 14th century.
-We conclude the day at San Martino del Vescovo the parish church of the Aligheri and Donati families constructed in the 986 AD.
+Continue to the Loggia del Bigallo a late Gothic structure built in the mid 14th century.
+We conclude the day at San Martino del Vescovo the parish church of the Alighieri and Donati families constructed in 986 AD.
 The walls are decorated with breathtaking frescos by Ghirlandaio.
 (B/L/D)

 Day 5Explore Florence

-Today we delve further into the ecclesiastic architectural wonders of Florence.
-Start at the Convent of San Marco which now houses the Museo Nazionale di San Marco.
-With an entranceway frescoed by Bernardino Poccetti, this unique museum boasts a wide collection of the works of Fra Angelico including ‘Deposition’.
+Today, we delve further into the ecclesiastic architectural wonders of Florence.
+Start at the Convent of San Marco, which now houses the Museo Nazionale di San Marco.
+With an entranceway frescoed by Bernardino Poccetti, this unique museum boasts a wide collection of the works of Fra Angelico, including ‘Deposition.’
 There are also a great number of small frescos by the artist and his assistants in the monastic cells within the complex.

-Next we visit one of the first examples of Baroque architecture to penetrate this iconic Renaissance city, the Franciscan Chiesa di San Salvatore di Ognissanti.
-The neighboring Basilica di Santa Trinita is known for its Sassetti Chapel which contains impressive frescos by Ghirlandaio which date to the 15th century.
+Next, we visit one of the first examples of Baroque architecture to penetrate this iconic Renaissance city, the Franciscan Chiesa di San Salvatore di Ognissanti.
+The neighboring Basilica di Santa Trinita is known for its Sassetti Chapel, which contains impressive frescos by Ghirlandaio, which date to the 15th century.

 We conclude the day at the Basilica di San Miniato al Monte.
 San Miniato is recognized as the first Christian martyr of the city.
 He was an Armenian prince serving the Roman army.
 The Emperor ordered him thrown to the beasts; the panther, however, refused to devour him.
-He was subsequently beheaded and is said to have picked up his head, crossed the Arno and walked up the hill to his hermitage.
+He was subsequently beheaded and is said to have picked up his head, crossed the Arno, and walked up the hill to his hermitage.
 A shrine was constructed on this spot, followed by a chapel.
-Here we listen to mesmerizing Gregorian Chants.
-Tonight dinner is on our own.
+Here, we listen to mesmerizing Gregorian Chants.
+Tonight, dinner is on our own.
 (B/L)

 Day 6Villa Machiavelli and San Gimignano

-This morning venture into the Tuscan countryside to the small village of Sant’Andrea a Percussina to visit the picturesque Villa Machiavelli.
-It is here that Machiavelli wrote his treatise ‘The Prince’.
+This morning, venture into the Tuscan countryside to the small village of Sant’Andrea, a Percussina, to visit the picturesque Villa Machiavelli.
+It is here that Machiavelli wrote his treatise ‘The Prince.’
 In the Osteria of the Albergaccio, where Machiavelli spent much of his time, we enjoy a lunch of traditional Tuscan fare.
 Continue on to San Gimignano.
 In the historic center, a UNESCO World Heritage Site, visit the Collegiata di Santa Maria Assunta.
-Here we see fresco cycles which include works by the Renaissance artists Ghirlandaio and Taddeo di Bartolo amongst many others.
-Within the church we find the Cappella di Santa Fina, an early Renaissance chapel built to enshrine the relics of Santa Fina, known for her devotion and curative powers.
-Proceed to the Chiesa di Sant’Agostino, a 13th century building with a seventeen-panel fresco cycle painted by Benozzo Gozzoli on ‘The Life of Saint Augustine’.
+Here, we see fresco cycles, which include works by the Renaissance artists Ghirlandaio and Taddeo di Bartolo, amongst many others.
+Within the church, we find the Cappella di Santa Fina, an early Renaissance chapel built to enshrine the relics of Santa Fina, known for her devotion and curative powers.
+Proceed to the Chiesa di Sant’Agostino, a 13th-century building with a seventeen-panel fresco cycle painted by Benozzo Gozzoli on ‘The Life of Saint Augustine.’
 We then head to Siena and overnight for three nights at the Hotel NH Siena.
 (B/L/D)

 Day 7Explore Siena